insovs/EnablePowerShellScript/README.md

 - All PowerShell logging policies → **restored**

 > [!NOTE]
-> Revert does **not** touch UAC or Smart App Control.
+> All changes are limited to registry keys and can be undone at any time.
+Revert does **not** touch UAC or Smart App Control.
 No user files are modified.
-All changes are limited to registry keys and can be undone at any time.

----

-> [!CAUTION]
-> Disabling UAC reduces a layer of Windows security.
-Revert to default settings once you no longer need unrestricted access.

 ---